MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-add-hardware-load-balancers-in-VMM.md

     -   Citrix NetScaler from Citrix Systems, Inc.

 -   You must obtain the load balancer provider from the load balancer vendor, and install the provider on the VMM management server.
-You can use the following links to obtain the load balancer provider from your vendor‚Äôs website:
+You can use the following links to obtain the load balancer provider from your vendorís website:

     > [!NOTE]
     > In the following list, all information and content at the listed Web addresses is provided by the owner or the users of each website.
 Microsoft makes no warranties, express, implied or statutory, as to the information at this website.